Country Check List

 - Tsunami risks and warnings e.g. http://ptwc.weather.gov/

-- Weather subscription services - research how best to get weather reports (and warnings) - Along side the local providers for each region, we also use FollowingSea.net (free) that allows you to subscribe to regular email weather reports, among a host of other great tools (especially good on a passage), Saildocs has similar options.
+- Weather subscription services - research how best to get weather reports (and warnings) - Along side the local providers for each region.
+Saildocs has notification options for different regions, etc.

 - Gather any Cruiser specific information and guides